scariess/scariess/README.md

 ## Hii, I'm Celin ฅ՞•ﻌ•՞ฅ

-Trying to break things so I can learn how to secure them 🔒︎ ༝
+Learning how systems break so I can understand how to secure them 🔒︎ ༝
 - TryHackMe Pre Security Path
 [██████████] 100%
 - Jr Penetration Tester Path